-- Anyone believing a student residing in campus housing may be missing should report that to the following: Vice President of Student Life (913-360-7520), Campus Security (913-360-8888), Director of Residence Life (913-360-7500), or any other College official.
-Anyone receiving a missing student report must immediately refer it to Campus Security. - When a student is reported missing, the Vice President of Student Life will initiate an investigation into the welfare of the student if the student has been absent from campus for more than 24 hours without a known reason.
+If a member of the Benedictine community has reason to believe that a student who resides in on-campus housing is missing, that information should be reported immediately to the Vice President of Student Life at (913) 360-7520, Campus Security (913) 360-8888, Director of Residence Life (913) 360-7500, or any other College official.
+Any College employee receiving a missing student report must immediately refer it to Campus Security.

+When a student is reported missing, the Vice President of Student Life will initiate an investigation into the welfare of the student if the student has been absent from campus for more than 24 hours without a known reason.
 This investigation will include a good-faith effort to contact the student or an emergency contact using any information the student has provided to Benedictine College for this purpose.
 The Vice President of Student Life will gather all essential information about the student from the reporting person and from the student's acquaintances.
 The Vice President of Student Life will then contact the Dean of Students and Campus Security.
 Appropriate campus staff will be notified to aid in the search for the student.
 If the actions are unsuccessful in locating the student or it is apparent immediately that the student is missing, the Vice President of Student Life or appropriate designate will contact the Atchison Police Department to report the student as a missing person and they will take charge of the investigation.